 Way below 99 cents per pound!

 My Rustic Pumpkin and Corn Chowder is easy to put together.
-The other ingredients are broth, half and half cream (or milk substitute,) a can of corn, onion, garlic and bell pepper.
+The other ingredients are broth, half and half cream (or milk substitute,) a can of corn, onion, garlic, and red or orange bell pepper.
 Pretty simple, but complex in flavor.

 And, if you still have leftover roast pumpkin, I have a Pumpkin alla Fusilli entree you can try out by clicking here.